 A committed volunteer who is trained and certified by the Executive Office of Elder Affairs in many areas of health insurance, including Medicare Part A, Part B, and Part D; Medigap insurance, Medicare HMOs, retiree insurance plans, prescription drug programs, Medicaid, Medicare assistance programs (QMB, SLMB and QI), and other programs for people with limited resources.

 The SHINE Program assists elders and individuals with disabilities in understanding their Medicare and MassHealth benefits and other health insurance options.
 The SHINE Program ensures that Massachusetts residents with Medicare and their caregivers have access to accurate, unbiased and up-to-date information about their health care options.

 Where Can I find a SHINE Counselor?

-SHINE Counselors are available at the Center on Tuesdays from 9am-11am and Wednesdays from 11am-1: 45 pm.
-Tuesday counseling sessions include 9 am, 10 am, and 11 am appointment slots.
-Wednesday counseling sessions include 11 am, 11:45 am, 1 pm, and 1:45 pm appointment slots.
+SHINE Counselors are available at the Stoneham Senior Center.
+Wednesday counseling sessions are available beginning at 11 am.
 Call (781) 438-1157 to make an appointment.
 SHINE counselors are available to meet with individuals in person through one-on-one counseling, via telephone, email and through public education presentations.
 If you are not in the Stoneham area, you can contact your local Regional SHINE Program Office or senior center.

 How Can I Become a SHINE Counselor or Have a Counselor Work at My Agency?